Probably the most common question about Dutch oven cooking is: What do I need to get started?

 - 1 – 12-inch Lodge brand shallow cast iron oven: I like Lodge cast iron, because it has a proven quality record, but that’s just personal preference.
 Camp Chef makes another good product, and several experienced Dutch oven cooks I know prefer that brand.
 Chose what you like, but be careful: You’ll get what you pay for.
 A cheap, poorly-made oven won’t work particularly well, and you’ll probably end up replacing it with a quality piece.
 Sometimes, I take an aluminum oven on outdoor excursions instead of cast iron to save weight.

-- 3 – shallow metal pans with lipped rims: These are critical, and common dog food pans work very well.
+- 3 – shallow metal pans with lipped rims: These are critical, and common dog or bird food pans work very well.
 Put one pan underneath the oven to protect the coals from dampness and help regulate heat; and another pan is used to store coals.
 The third is a spare that is used to cover the oven and protect it from rain or snow while cooking.
 (Click here to see another use.)

 - 1 – lid lifter: In a pinch, a pair of channel lock pliers will work.